 Volino and Magnenat-Thalmann [VMT94, VMT95] as well as Provot [Pro97] use a fairly different approach for deformable objects.
 In this method, the hierarchy is strictly oriented on the mesh topology of the object, assuming that topology does not change during the simulation.
-Volino uses a region-merge algorithm to build the hierarchy bottom-up, while Provot uses a top-down algorithm that recursively divides the object in zones imbricating each other.
-These approaches have the advantage, that they avoid grouping faces close together in the hierarchy that are very close in the initial state, although they are not close at all based on the connectivity.
+[VMT94, VMT95] use a region-merge algorithm to build the hierarchy bottom-up, while [Pro97] uses a top-down algorithm that recursively divides the object in zones imbricating each other.
+These approaches have the advantage, that they avoid clustering of faces in the hierarchy that are very close in the initial state, although they are not close at all based on the connectivity.
 This connectivity-based approach also yields advantages in speeding-up self-collision detection as described in subsection 2.4.